brutella/gouvr/Readme.md

 - UVR 61-3
 - ESR 21

-The data bus uses a signal at 488 frequency transmits bits.
+The data bus uses a signal at 488 frequency to transmit bits.
 The bit stream is manchester encoded as described in `docs/Schnittstelle Datenleitung 1.6.pdf` (German only).

 ## UVR1611